DevExpress/testcafe-angular-selectors/README.md

 ```
 Parameter                   | Description
 --------------------------- | -----------
-expression                        |  The JavaScript expression to data-bind property of the scope to input,select, textarea (or custom form control).
+expression                        | The JavaScript expression used to bind a property on the scope to an input, select, textarea (or a custom form control).
 parentSelector&#160;*(optional)*  | A TestCafe [selector](https://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html).
 If specified, TestCafe will search for the target element among the descendants of the element identified by this selector.

 ### byOptions